US home sales accelerated in September to their fastest pace since February as mortgage rates eased

 Mortgage rates started declining in July in the lead-up to the Federal Reserve’s decision last month to cut its main interest rate for the first time in a year amid growing concern over the U.S. job market.

 Homes purchased last month likely went under contract in July and August, when the average rate on a 30-year mortgage ranged from 6.75% to 6.56%, according to Freddie Mac.
-The decline in mortgage rates accelerated in September and this month, dropping the average rate as low as 6.27% last week.
+The decline in mortgage rates accelerated in September and continued month, pulling the average rate down this week to its lowest level in more than a year.

 While lower rates boost home shoppers' purchasing power, borrowing costs remain too high for many Americans to afford to buy a home following years of skyrocketing prices.
 The U.S. median home sales price has risen 53% over the past six years, before the housing market superheated during the initial years of the pandemic.